MicrosoftDocs/power-platform/power-platform/admin/delete-business-unit.md

 ---
-title: "Disable and Delete a business unit from an environment"
+title: "Disable and delete a business unit from an environment"
 description: "Learn how to disable and delete a business unit from an environment.
 Learn about the considerations before taking this irreversible action."
-author: jimholtz
+author: paulliew
 ms.component: pa-admin
 ms.topic: conceptual
-ms.date: 03/10/2020
+ms.date: 05/18/2023
 ms.subservice: admin
-ms.author: jimholtz
+ms.author: paulliew
+ms.reviewer: sericks
 search.audienceType:
   - admin
 ---

-# Disable and Delete a business unit
+# Disable and delete a business unit

 You can delete a business unit to completely remove it.
 To delete a business unit, you must first disable it.